From BR Bullpen

 Hugo Bezdek came to the United States from Bohemia as a teenager.
 He is the only man to manage a major league baseball team and coach a NFL team.

 While attending the University of Chicago, he played fullback on the football team and second base on the baseball team.
 He was an All-American football player under Amos Alonzo Stagg.
-After graduating college, he became the football director at the University of Oregon, piloting them to a 5-0-1 mark.
+After graduating from college, he became the football director at the University of Oregon, piloting them to a 5-0-1 mark.
 He joined the University of Arkansas a year later as the head varsity football coach and baseball coach.
 Arkansas went 29-13-1 under his watch and he also helped coin their Razorbacks nickname.
 Overall, the Razorbacks were 81-37 under Bezdek from 1908 to 1913.
+One of Hugo's players on both the baseball and football team there was Al Cypert, a future major league infielder.

 Returning to Oregon, Hugo coached them to a 30-10-4 record and a win in the 1917 Rose Bowl.
 He helped develop the spread formation while coaching college football.
 While he coached at Oregon, he also was employed by the Pittsburgh Pirates as a scout covering the West Coast.